Gustavo Petro

-At 17 years of age, Petro became a member of the guerrilla group 19th of April Movement, which later evolved into the M-19 Democratic Alliance, a political party in which he was elected to be a member of the Chamber of Representatives in the 1991 Colombian parliamentary election.
-He served as a senator as a member of the Alternative Democratic Pole (PDA) party following the 2006 Colombian parliamentary election with the second-largest vote.
-In 2009, he resigned his position to run in the 2010 Colombian presidential election, finishing fourth in the race.
+At 17 years old, Petro joined the guerrilla group 19th of April Movement (M-19).
+Seventeen years later it evolved into the M-19 Democratic Alliance, a political party.
+Petro also served as a councilman in Zipaquirá.
+He was arrested in 1985 by the army for his affiliation with M-19.
+After the peace process between the Colombian government and the M-19, he was released and then elected to the Chamber of Representatives in the 1991 Colombian parliamentary election.
+Some years later, he was elected to the Colombian Senate as a member of the Alternative Democratic Pole (PDA) party following the 2006 Colombian parliamentary election, where he secured the second-largest vote.
+In 2009, he resigned his Senate seat to run in the 2010 Colombian presidential election, finishing fourth.
+He was elected mayor of Bogotá in 2011, and held the post until 2015.

 Due to ideological disagreements with the leaders of the PDA, he founded the Humane Colombia movement to compete for the mayoralty of Bogotá.
 On 30 October 2011, he was elected mayor in the local elections, a position he assumed on 1 January 2012.
 In the first round of the 2018 Colombian presidential election, he came second with over 25% of the votes on 27 May, and lost in the run-off election on 17 June.
-He defeated Rodolfo Hernández Suárez in the second round of the 2022 Colombian presidential election on 19 June.
+He defeated Rodolfo Hernández Suárez in the second round of the 2022 presidential election on 19 June.

 Early life

-Petro was born in Ciénaga de Oro, in the department of Córdoba, in 1960.
-His great-grandfather, Francesco Petro, migrated from Southern Italy in 1870, which is why he has Italian citizenship.
+Petro was born on 19 April 1960 in the municipality of Ciénaga de Oro in the Córdoba Department, the son of Gustavo Petro Sierra and Clara Nubia Urrego.
+Petro is predominantly descended from long-established mestizo Colombian families, though his father is of one quarter Italian descent through Petro's paternal great-grandfather, Francesco Petro, who migrated from Southern Italy in 1870, and Petro's mother is of half Italian descent via Petro's maternal grandmother, Lucia Pellegrini, who was from Conza della Campania, thus earning him dual Colombian and Italian citizenship.

 Petro was raised in the Catholic faith and has stated that he has a vision of God from liberation theology, although he also questioned God's existence.
 Seeking a better future, Petro's family decided to migrate to the more prosperous Colombian inland town of Zipaquirá, just north of Bogotá, during the 1970s.

-Petro studied at the Colegio de Hermanos de La Salle, where he founded the student newspaper Carta al Pueblo ("Letter to the People").